 I want to share a story with you.
-This is the story of how I learned that project management can change lives.
-This is the story about how I used project management to transform myself.
+This is the story about how I used project management to transform myself and learned that project management can change lives.
 I am not telling you this story to try to sell some miracle weight loss program.
 Instead I am telling you this story to illustrate the power of project management when applied to an important goal.
 Plus I want you to know how I became so passionate about project management and continuous improvement.

 You Don’t Get Unhealthy Overnight!

 My name is Tony Weaver and I live in the Merion Village area of Columbus, Ohio with my wife and partner in life, Liz.
-Until June 2017, I lived a pretty unhealthy life until I decided to get healthy.
-I’d like to tell you the story of where I came from and how I let myself get unhealthy.
+Until June 2017, I lived a pretty unhealthy life until I made a decision that changed my life.

 Poverty Enables Obesity